Call Today for A Consultation

 A parent with sole physical custody has the right to receive financial compensation for raising the child.
 The amount of financial support the other parent pays varies depending on his or her income and other factors.

 For more information about your rights in a divorce, trust Figueroa Law Group.
 Our friendly and experienced divorce lawyers would love to sit down with you and discuss how you can maintain maximum contact with your child.
-Contact our Melbourne, Florida, office at (321) 248-1011 to set up an appointment today.
+Contact our Melbourne, Florida, office to set up an appointment today.

 Call our office to make a payment